 Contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted support, depending on the existence and/or nature of any donor restrictions.
-The Organization had no permanently restricted net assets at November 30, 2012.
+The Organization had no permanently restricted net assets at November 30, 2013 and 2012.

-The cost of providing the Organization's various programs, supporting services and fundraising has been summarized on a functional basis in the Statement of Activities.
+The cost of providing the Organization's various programs, supporting services and fundraising has been summarized on a functional basis in the statements of activities.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited by specific identification or management's estimates.